 - Reapplying to the specialty whilst still in the programme - if you are currently working in a specialty trainnig programme you wish to apply to, and looking to continue your training in another region without a break in service, you will be required to submit a form by email to the region managing your application by the closing date for applications; the form is available to download from the document library.

 - Disability requiring specific arrangements / adjustments - examples include: a disability which may potentially limit access to the interview centre or dyslexia - in which case you may able to claim additional time for reading scenarios at interview.
-If you are unsure whether it will have affect, contact the region managing your application or add it to the form and enquire with them after submitting your form.
+If you are unsure whether it will have an affect, contact the region managing your application or add it to the form and enquire with them after submitting your form.

 - Guaranteed Interview Scheme (GIS) - to be eligible for the GIS you must have a disability or long-term health condition that is expected to last for at least 12 months and which puts you at a significant disadvantage in either obtaining or keeping jobs; you do not have to be registered as a disabled person to apply under this scheme.
 Those eligible for the GIS (and eligible for ST3) will be guaranteed an invitation to interview.
 For specialties using the cascadeable model, those eligible will be guaranteed an invitation to interview at one of their regional preferences.
 Go to the GOV.UK website for more information.

-- Special circumstances - where you are either: the primary carer for someone who is disabled (as defined by the Equality Act 2010), or have a medical condition or disability for which ongoing follow up for the condition in a specified location is an absolute requirement, you could be eligible for this scheme.
-The question on the form also has an option to declare if you have parental responsibility for a child or children under the age of 18; however, this criterion will not be utilised in 2017.
+- Special circumstances - where you either: are the primary carer for someone who is disabled (as defined by the Equality Act 2010), or have a medical condition or disability for which ongoing follow up for the condition in a specified location is an absolute requirement, you could be eligible for this scheme.
+The question on the form also has an option to declare if you have parental responsibility for a child or children under the age of 18; however, this criterion will not be utilised in 2018.
 This is solely to determine possible numbers to support a decision on whether this criterion should be added in future recruitment years.

 Decisions will be made ahead of offers for that round.
 Those approved will be given special consideration to be allocated in their required geographical area, but must still score highly enough to be made an offer.
 The handbook gives more detail on how this will work.